 Managing pain with lumbar epidural steroid injections can come with certain risks and side effects.

-Facet joint injections are given directly into the facet joint while medial branch blocks target the medial branch nerves that carry pain signals to the brain.
+Facet joint injections target the joint, while medial branch blocks focus on nerves carrying pain signals to the brain.

 A hip joint injection may be beneficial for patients suffering from leg, hip, buttock or lower back pain that results from arthritis or injury to the joint.